-Midway through week 7 of lockdown with no light at the end of the tunnel, and lack of human contact and interaction, you may be struggling to cope.
+Midway through week 7 of lockdown and COVID-19, with no light at the end of the tunnel, and a lack of human contact and interaction, you may be struggling to cope.
 Even if you are surrounded by family or your partner, you can still find it difficult to have to spend all day and night with your loved ones with no means of escape.

-In week 3 I sat with big fat tears rolling down my face one Sunday and into the roast dinner I cooked for myself because my heart felt so much pain that I couldn’t be with my parents who lived a 4-hour car journey away.
+During week 3 of COVID-19, I sat with big fat tears rolling down my face one Sunday and into the roast dinner I cooked for myself.
+In my heart, I experienced so much pain that I couldn’t be with my parents who lived a 4-hour car journey away.

 At other times however, it can be helpful to look at ways to regulate our emotions and for me, journaling has always been a powerful way to achieve this.